concinim/wh-acd/customizing.md

 # Customizing
 {: #customizing}

-Using the <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/cartridge-main.html" target="_blank">Domain Expert Tool (DET)</a>, you can customize the annotations provided by ACD.
-The DET allows you to create several types of configuration artifacts that can be used to customize ACD's output.
+Using the <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/cartridge-main.html" target="_blank">Domain Expert Tool (DET)</a>, you can customize the annotations provided by  {{site.data.keyword.wh-acd_short}}.
+The DET allows you to create several types of configuration artifacts that can be used to customize  {{site.data.keyword.wh-acd_short}}'s output.
 For example, you can create a custom dictionary to add your unique terminology for detecting concepts or you can define your own domain specific clinical attributes.

-The customization artifacts are bundled into a knowledge cartridge that can be published and deployed to ACD.
+The customization artifacts are bundled into a knowledge cartridge that can be published and deployed to  {{site.data.keyword.wh-acd_short}}.
 The cartridge will include a profile that specifies the configurations for each annotator.
 The cartridge will also contain one or more flows that contain a series of annotators to invoke using the /v1/analyze/{flow_id} API.

-See the DET <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/help/DET_GettingStartedGuide.pdf">Getting Started Guide</a> for more information on customizing ACD.
+See the DET <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/help/DET_GettingStartedGuide.pdf">Getting Started Guide</a> for more information on customizing  {{site.data.keyword.wh-acd_short}}.

 # Deploying a Cartridge
 {: #deploy_cartridge}

 Once your customizations are complete, you can use the DET to publish your cartridge and export the published cartridge to a zip file.
-The exported cartridge can be deployed to ACD using the POST /v1/deploy API.
+The exported cartridge can be deployed to  {{site.data.keyword.wh-acd_short}} using the POST /v1/deploy API.

 For example (replace `{apikey}` and `{url}` with your actual API key and URL):